agrisemantics/gacs-qip/docs/definitions.md

-#### Guidelines for definitions
+In GACS:

-1. In GACS, definitions are provided, where needed, to help users understand the meaning of a concept and decide on its use.
+1. Definitions are provided, where needed, to help users understand the meaning of a concept and decide on its use.
 There is no requirement that a concept have a definition.